Code-Institute-Submissions/DalyAD-Milestone2/README.md

   brief introduction and explanation as to how to operate the map.

 <h3>map.html</h3>
 - This page is where most of the functionality and purpose of the site is.
-I have udes google maps and places APIs in conjunction with a searchbox and buttons.
+I have used google maps and places APIs in conjunction with a searchbox and buttons.
 Users can use the searchbox to load their desired city, then use the below buttons to display all ATMs, Cafes, Restaurants, Grocery Stores, Attractions or Bars in the bounds of the map.